TNRA's constitution

 [amended 29 April 2021]

 The Association shall be managed by a General Committee to be elected at the Annual General Meeting.
-This shall consist of a Chairman, Vice-Chairman, Secretary, Asst.
-Secretary, Treasurer and at least 7 and no more than 10 others.
+This shall consist of a Chairman, Vice-Chairman, Secretary, Treasurer and a maximum of 10 members.

 All members of the General Committee shall retire each year but shall be eligible for re-election.